Overhead valve engine: Production OHV engines

 In 1898, bicycle manufacturer Walter Lorenzo Marr in the United States built a motorised tricycle powered by a single-cylinder OHV engine.
-Marr was hired by Buick (then named Buick Auto-Vim and Power Company) from 1899–1902, where the overhead valve engine design was further refined.
+Marr was hired by Buick (then named Buick Auto-Vim and Power Company) from 1899 to 1902, where the overhead valve engine design was further refined.
 This engine employed pushrod-actuated rocker arms, which in turn opened poppet valves parallel to the pistons.
 Marr returned to Buick in 1904 (having built a small quantity of the Marr Auto-Car, with one of the first known engines to use an overhead camshaft design), the same year that Buick received a patent for an overhead valve engine design.
 In 1904, the world's first production OHV engine was released in the Buick Model B. The engine was a flat-twin design with two valves per cylinder.
 The engine was very successful for Buick, with the company selling 750 such cars in 1905, and the OHV engine has powered almost all Buick automobiles since then.

 1918 Buick 242 engine, right side.

 Several other manufacturers began to produce OHV engines, such as the 1906–1912 Wright Brothers Vertical 4-Cylinder Engine.
 In 1911, Chevrolet joined Buick in almost exclusive use of OHV engines.
 However, flathead "side-valve" engines remained commonplace in the U.S. until the mid-to-late 1950s, when they began to be phased out for OHV engines.